Political positions of Elizabeth Warren: Railroad safety

 In June 2019, Warren was one of ten senators to cosponsor the Safe Freight Act, a bill that would mandate all freight trains have one or more certified conductors and one certified engineer on board who can collaborate on how to protect both the train and people living near the tracks' safety.
 The legislation was meant to correct a rollback of the Federal Railroad Administration on a proposed rule intended to establish safety standards.

 Education policy

-Warren has frequently expressed concern about the amount of debt college graduates face (without considering that they signed a legally binding contract agreeing to pay the loan back themselves), and especially so when they are often unable to find employment after graduation.
+Warren has frequently expressed concern about the amount of debt college graduates face and especially so when they are often unable to find employment after graduation.
 At her senate website she states:

 As I travel all across the Commonwealth, I meet young people who have done everything right: they played by the rules, they worked hard, they finished college, and yet they're finding themselves unemployed, drowning in debt, and in many cases, moving back home with mom and dad.
 These young people did all we asked of them - and they're getting slammed.